simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 ## `_get_same_name_prev_data` function docstring

-Get previous handler name and variable name values of the previous same name (but the suffix number is different) handler from the current stack.<hr>
+Get a previous handler name and variable name values of the same previous name (but the suffix number is different) handler from the current stack.<hr>

 **[Parameters]**